 - Biden opposes the global BDS movement and opposes cutting or conditioning military aid to Israel.

-- Biden supports resuming U.S. aid to the Palestine Authority for humanitarian and security cooperation purposes consistent with the requirements of the Taylor Force Act, which is supported by Israel.
+- Biden supports resuming U.S. aid to the Palestinian Authority for humanitarian and security cooperation purposes consistent with the requirements of the Taylor Force Act, which is supported by Israel.

 - The Obama-Biden administration compiled a better record on Israel at the UN than any previous administration.